-Posted by PKSD Law Firm on Oct 02, 2019 in Personal Injury News
+Posted by PKSD Law Firm on October 2, 2019 in Personal Injury

 There is a lot of confusion about what the difference is between a personal injury claim and a lawsuit.
 While both may be used to pursue compensation for injuries sustained in an accident, personal injury claims and personal injury lawsuits have important differences.